jamesdiacono/Fstyle/README.md

 }
 ```

-Stylers can be mixed together by defining a function returning an array of
+Stylers can be mixed together by defining a function that returns an array of
 requireables.
 Notice how `spinning_link_styler` distributes its parameters to
 the stylers within, and how the empty array `[]` represents the absence of
 style.